slobzheninov/Glyphs-Scripts/README.md

 ### Dark Mode
 Toggles dark mode on and off.

+### Toggle Axis 1–4
+Toggles between masters across axis number 1 (or 2, 3, 4) in current tab.

 ### Toggle Italic
 Toggles between upright and italic masters in current tab.
 Expects that italic and upright masters have the same axes values, except for different 'ital' or 'slnt'.
+I use it with cmd+§.

 ### Demo Instance Generator
 Generates instances with limited character set (customizable) from active instances.
 Adds “Demo” suffix, removes features and OT classes depending on the character set.